UMAprotocol/UMIPs/UMIPs/umip-usd-uni-v2-lp.md

 By enabling LP token price identifiers, UMA will open the door for the creation of synths with CFMM (constant function market maker) LP positions.

-The LP Dollar team will use the price identifiers to enable fixed borrowing costs for Uniswap V2 liquidity providers.
+The price identifiers will enable fixed borrowing costs for Uniswap V2 liquidity providers (LPs) of WBTC-ETH, USDC-ETH, UNI-ETH, and UMA-ETH.
+Users will be able to deposit their LP tokens as collateral and mint synthetic USD tokens against them.
+The synthetic USD tokens, when sold on the open market, have a fixed borrow cost determined by the relative value of the synthetic token compared to 1 USD.
+The UMA team has released synthetics that aleady enable this type of borrowing for other assets (WETH, renBTC), with mechanism details that can be found here: https://medium.com/uma-project/the-yield-dollar-on-uma-3a492e79069f.

 ## Data Sources & Price Feed Implementation